John Axon

-John Axon GC (4 December 1900 – 9 February 1957) was an English train driver from Stockport (Edgeley Depot) who died while trying to stop a runaway freight train on a 1 in 58 gradient at Chapel-en-le-Frith in Derbyshire after a brake failure.
-The train consisted of an ex-LMS Stanier Class 8F 2-8-0 No. 48188 hauling 33 wagons and a brake van.
+John Axon (4 December 1900 – 9 February 1957) was an English train driver from Stockport (Edgeley depot) who died while trying to stop a runaway freight train on a 1 in 58 gradient at Chapel-en-le-Frith, in Derbyshire, after a brake failure.
+The train consisted of an ex-LMS Stanier Class 8F 2-8-0 no. 48188 hauling 33 wagons and a brake van.

 Life

 John Axon was born on 4 December 1900 in Stockport, Cheshire.
-On leaving school he became an apprentice painter and decorator.
-In 1919 he joined the London and North Western Railway as a cleaner, later becoming a fireman.
-From 1921 he was an engine driver, serving with the London, Midland and Scottish Railway from 1923, and British Railways after 1948.
+On leaving school, he became an apprentice painter and decorator.
+In 1919, he joined the London and North Western Railway as a cleaner, later becoming a fireman.
+From 1921, he was an engine driver, serving with the London, Midland and Scottish Railway from 1923 and British Railways after 1948.